-Through the use of self-reflection, theory, and experience, this course will help students develop effective communication skills for use in interpersonal relationships and team environments.
+Using self-reflection, theory, and experience, this course will help students develop effective communication skills for use in interpersonal relationships and team environments.
 The focus of skill development is for application to workplace environments, particularly in the North.
 Attention is given to the many influences and factors affecting interpersonal interactions and to the skills required to contribute to effective team processes.